Sector Capacity Building

 - Student Placements - Supporting university students from allied health fields to complete placements in the alcohol and other drug sector.

 - Green Book Directory of Alcohol and other Drug and Mental Health Services in WA (www.greenbook.org.au) - WANADA, in partnership with the WA Association for Mental Health, has developed a directory of AOD and mental health services that builds on our print resource.
-The Green Book is available as a dedicated online directory and mobile app (jointly funded by the WA Drug and Alcohol Office and the WA Mental Health Commission).
+The Green Book is available as a dedicated online directory and mobile app, as well as in print.

 National Evaluation Report